Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Outlook

 Although qubit calibration by Bayesian inference can be relatively easily integrated with existing classical control hardware, it requires prior knowledge of the system’s parametrization.
 We expect that quantum model learning agents~\cite{Gebhart2023}, which are more challenging to implement efficiently in real time, will gain wider adoption.
 We anticipate further research that merges theoretical and hardware advances, ultimately eliminating the need for a case-to-case modeling of experimental parameters.

 Beyond superconducting qubits, our scheme offers new insights into real-time calibration of any qubits manipulated by resonant pulses.
+The protocol is not restricted to flux noise but is compatible with any source of low-frequency noise.
+We envision future applications in mitigating quasistatic electrical and nuclear noise in other solid-state qubit platforms.

 This work advances quantum control by implementing an adaptive Bayesian technique to calibrate the qubits frequencies in real time.
 Our algorithm is a locally optimal solution by minimizing the expected estimator variance under a Gaussian distribution approximation, making it appealing for real-time calibration in large QPUs.